JustMrArgus/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array 🖐️ used
+  - array 🎓 known
-  - structure 🖐️ used
+  - structure 🎓 known
   - record
   - enum
-  - instance 🎓🖐️ used
+  - instance 🖐️ used
   - object 🖐️ used
   - class 🖐️ used
   - collection
   - set 🎓 known
   - hash table
-  - linked list 🖐️ used
+  - linked list 🎓 known
-  - doubly list 🖐️ used
+  - doubly list 🎓 known
   - unrolled list 👂 heard
   - circular list 👂 heard
-  - queue 👂 heard
+  - queue 🖐️ used
-  - stack 👂 heard
+  - stack 🖐️ used
-  - deque 👂 heard
+  - deque 🖐️ used
   - tree 🖐️ used
   - graph 🖐️ used
   - iterator 🖐️ used